 The thought of your dog passing away is unbearable to grasp.
-All dogs have an expected lifespan that unfortunately always seems too short.
+No matter how long a dog lives, all dogs have an expected lifespan that unfortunately always seems too short.
 As your dog ages and nears its final years you will need to look for signs the end is coming soon.
 As a pet parent, this can be difficult to observe since most dogs are excellent at hiding their injuries and pain.

 Dogs that live in the wild naturally hide signs of illness or injury the best they can to ensure they aren’t an easy target for predators.
 Although your dog is domesticated they still have this natural instinct which makes it difficult for pet parents to notice their beloved dog is nearing the end of their life.

 To make things easier for you, the following list includes signs you can look for to help find out if your dog is approaching the end of its journey.